Neural Image Space Tessellation effect: RESULTS AND COMPARISONS

 \subsection{Ablation Study}

-We conduct ablation studies to evaluate the contribution of three key components in NIST: the implicit deformation module, the texture warping module, and the LPIPS perceptual loss.
+We conduct ablation studies to evaluate the contribution of three key components in NIST: the implicit deformation module, the feature warping module, and the LPIPS perceptual loss.
 The results are shown in Figure \ref{fig: ablation study}.

-When the implicit deformation module is removed and replaced with an equivalent lightweight $3\times3$ convolution, the network fails to learn meaningful image-space deformation, resulting in silhouettes that remain largely unchanged from the input.
-Removing the feature warping module leads to visible seams between deformed and original regions, and the newly formed areas exhibit noticeable loss of appearance fidelity.
+When the implicit deformation module is removed and replaced with an equivalent lightweight $3\times3$ convolution, the network fails to learn meaningful image-space deformation, resulting in contours that remain largely unchanged from the input.
+Removing the feature warping module leads to visible seams between deformed and original regions, and the newly formed areas exhibit noticeable loss of appearance fidelity, which shows that a vanilla CNN structure is incapable of handling our task.
 Finally, when LPIPS is excluded from the training objective, the deformed regions become overly smooth and lack high-frequency details, producing visually blurred results.
-These ablations demonstrate that our implicit image space deformation, explicit feature warping-based reassignment, and perceptual supervision are all essential for achieving coherent and high-fidelity image space tessellation.
+These ablations demonstrate that our implicit image space deformation, explicit feature warping-based reassignment, and perceptual supervision are all essential for achieving a coherent and high-fidelity NIST effect.